Taritsyn/BundleTransformer/src/BundleTransformer.ConfigurationIntelliSense/readme.txt

    =============
    RELEASE NOTES
    =============
-   Updated definitions for configuration settings of the TypeScript translator.
+   Updated definitions for configuration settings of the Sass and SCSS translator.

    =============
    DOCUMENTATION